Moneybagg Yo: Personal life

-Moneybagg Yo has eight children, four sons and four daughters.
+Moneybagg Yo has eight children.
 He is known for indulging in luxurious items and experiences, not only for himself, but also for his children, often gifting them with high-end jewelry and other expensive items.
-For example, while spending a day with Rolling Stone reporter Walaa Elsiddig, he was accompanied by two of his sons, Demario and Omarrion, and they visited a jewelry shop where he dropped off several items to be cleaned and gifted each boy with their own diamond bezel Rolex.
 They also have a personal chef.

 Moneybagg has grown into the biggest rap star to emerge from Memphis in generations, self-admittedly making $150,000 per-concert on some occasions and has been involved in several public feuds with other artists.
 As a result, he has to be mindful of his safety, even when he is in his hometown.
-Throughout his day with New York times journalist Jon Caramanica, he was accompanied by two large security guards with military training.
+Throughout his day with New York Times journalist Jon Caramanica, he was accompanied by two large security guards with military training.
 This is a precautionary measure to ensure his safety and security as he continues to gain fame and success in the music industry.

 In February 2022, it was reported that Moneybagg Yo was allegedly relocating outside of his hometown of Memphis.
 The news came after the death of his friend Nuskie.
 The passing of Nuskie is thought to have had a significant impact on Moneybagg Yo, leading him to make the decision to relocate.
-In a 2022 interview with the New York Times, he confirmed that he had relocated to Atlanta to maintain a sense of peace and focus on his future.
+In a 2022 interview with the New York Times, he confirmed that he had relocated to Atlanta, GA to maintain a sense of peace and focus on the family he has with the mother of his children.

 Even though Moneybagg now primarily lives in Atlanta, he has stayed connected to his roots in South Memphis and has been actively investing in local businesses such as an alkaline water called Vior.
 He has also bought a large plot of land in the area in which he plans to name after his late friend, Nuskie, and develop into a community center, dirt bike paths, and paintball course.
-“This for my neighborhood,” he said also when speaking to the NYT journalist, Caramanica.
+"This for my neighborhood," he said.

 DeMario is known for his love of cannabis.
 He has publicly spoken about his consumption of marijuana since he was a teenager, and has stated that he uses it as a way to relax and create while recording music.
 He has also spoken about the importance of discipline when consuming cannabis, and how he chooses not to smoke before performances or interviews in order to stay focused.